 Here’s my dilemma…

-Former parishioners and Christian friends try to touch base with me on a regular basis.
-Often they do so through Facebook.
+Former parishioners and Christian friends often try to touch base with me .
 They haven’t found this blog yet or read any of the other things I have written that are posted on the internet so they assume I am still a pastor.

 Quite frankly, I AM glad God is using her to help other people.
 I am glad God has made her life better.
 I remember the tough time she had growing up, the great sorrows and difficulties she faced.

 I didn’t respond to her inquiry.
 I didn’t want to open the door to her being discouraged or disillusioned.
 It is one thing if she stumbles upon this blog.
-If she dares to search a bit she will find the truth but I would rather she come to it on her own rather than me telling her on Facebook.
+If she dares to search a bit she will find the truth, but I would rather she come to it on her own rather than me telling her.

 I am not being a coward.
 Those who know me know I don’t play the coward’s part very well.
 But, at the same time, I still have a pastor’s heart.
 I don’t want to see people hurt.
-Maybe she will never find out who I am now.
+Maybe she will never find out I am an atheist.
 Maybe she will live a good life, thinking that Pastor Gerencser is proud of her.
-Such a small deception, one I will gladly commit if someone like her finds peace and purpose as a result of it.
+Such a small deception is one I will gladly commit if someone like her finds peace and purpose as a result of it.